- What if I feel or my CPAP machine shows air leaks?

 - A better seal does not necessarily mean a more airtight seal.
 Snugz provides a better seal by allowing some “micro-leakage” through the fabric.
 This breathability not only keeps your mask feeling cooler, but prevents a sweaty, slippery mask cushion interface that will inevitably slip and lead to loud noisy leaks that wake you up.
 With Snugz, those leaks should be greatly reduced, if not eliminated, and your sleep quality should improve.
 Your CPAP machine may register some leakage and it may be possible to feel some leakage through the Snugz fabric.
 Modern CPAP machines, however, automatically adjust for such leakage and what matters most is your AHI and having fewer disturbances.
 While it’s always smart to check with your care provider, if you are sleeping better with reduced disturbances, and your AHI is low, your Snugz is doing its job.

 - When properly placed on your mask, Snugz should not restrict air flow.
 Adjust your Snugz to cover only the silicone cushion of the mask and not your nostrils or mouth.
 Also, make sure that the CO2 exhalation ports (a set of small holes usually located on the front of the mask) are clear and not blocked or restricted.
 These ports are the only place you should feel air escaping.
 Again, if you have any questions or concerns, please talk to your sleep professional.

-- What type of cloth is used to make Snugz?
+- What type of cloth is used to make Snugz liners?

-- No. Snugz are not made with natural rubber latex.
+- No. Snugz is not made with natural rubber latex.

-- Do Snugz contain any silicone or thiuram mix (found in many rubber products)?
+- Do Snugz liners contain any silicone or thiuram mix (found in many rubber products)?